What Is Invoice Finance?

 Invoice Factoring and Invoice Discounting: What’s the Difference?

 Let’s take a closer look at each of these options to help you choose the right one from several invoice financing companies in the UK.

-Invoice discounting is only available to larger businesses with more established reputations and typically a minimum turnover of £250k.
-These companies tend to have their own collections team and will be entrusted to collect the payments from their customers by themselves.
+Invoice discounting is only available to larger businesses with more established reputations, typically with a minimum turnover of £250k.
+These companies tend to have their own collections team who are entrusted to collect the payments from their customers by themselves.

-Ultimately, the decision between invoice finance factoring and invoice discounting rests on the size of your company’s turnover, whether you want to collect the payments yourself, and whether you wish to be discreet about the invoice financing facility.
+Ultimately, the decision between invoice finance factoring and invoice discounting rests on the size of your company’s turnover.
+It all depends on whether you want to collect the payments yourself, or wish to be discreet about the invoice financing facility.

-Sonovate is an invoice finance platform designed to reduce admin, save time, and let you focus on growing your business.
-Choose from a funding and back office platform for an all-in-one solution, or just funding to complement existing systems.
-Giving flexibility at times you need it, or growth engines when the time is right.
+Sonovate provides an invoice finance solution designed to reduce admin, save time, and let you focus on growing your business.
+Choose from an all-in-one funding and back office platform, or just business funding to complement existing systems, give flexibility when you need it, or grow engines when the time is right.

 Here are just a few unique benefits Sonovate has to offer:

 - No hidden fees or charges

 - We advance up to 100% of the value of your outstanding invoices